-Medium-term and long-term government bonds and state treasury bills are offered in auctions to a group of primary dealers, who concluded the Primary Dealer Agreement for Czech Government Securities with the Ministry, as well as recognized dealers, who concluded the Recognized Dealer Agreement for Czech Government Securities with the Ministry, whose obligation is to be an active market participant and to contribute to the liquidity of government bonds, but access to the non-competitive part of auctions is left exclusively to the group of primary dealers.
+Medium-term and long-term government bonds and state treasury bills are offered in auctions to a group of primary dealers, who concluded the Primary Dealer Agreement for Czech Government Securities with the Ministry, as well as recognized dealers, who concluded the Recognized Dealer Agreement for Czech Government Securities with the Ministry, whose obligation is to be an active market participant and to contribute to the liquidity of government bonds, but access to the noncompetitive part of auctions is left exclusively to the group of primary dealers.
 The status of recognized dealer of Czech government bonds can currently be used by Goldman Sachs International.
-The number of primary dealers for the second half of 2020 is 9, when Raiffeisen Bank International AG has expanded the group since the beginning of this year.
+The number of primary dealers for the second half of 2021 is 9.
 The following table contains the list of them.

-Table 4: List of Primary Dealers and Recognized Dealers in Czech Republic Government Bonds for 2020
+Table 4: List of Primary Dealers and Recognized Dealers in Czech Republic Government Bonds for 2021

 Primary Dealers and Recognized Dealers Citibank Europe plc Société Générale / Komerční banka, a.s.
 Erste Group Bank AG / Česká spořitelna, a.s.
 PPF banka a.s.
 KBC Bank NV / Československá obchodní banka, a. s.
-Raiffeisen Bank International AG ING Bank N.V.
+Raiffeisen Bank International AG ING Bank Śląski S.A.
 UniCredit Bank Czech Republic and Slovakia, a.s.
 J.P.
-Morgan Securities plc Goldman Sachs International (Recognized Dealer) Source: MoE
+Morgan AG Goldman Sachs International (Recognized Dealer) Source: MoF